Improving Clinical Decision Support through Interpretable Machine Learning and Error Handling in Electronic Health Records: Methods

 \subsection{Machine Learning Pipeline}

 We now describe the machine learning (ML) pipeline for predicting sepsis and elaborate on important design choices that improved predictive performance for this task.

+\paragraph{Train-Test Split:} The learning pipeline is designed in a way that overcomes class imbalance and ensures that the results that we report are fair representations of the true performance of our model.
+To ensure this, before application of any resampling technique, we split our dataset into a training and testing set in a 72:25 ratio, at the patient level.
+We take care to split the sepsis and non-sepsis patients separately, each class being split in a 75:25 ratio.
+This is done so that the results we see on the test set are not skewed because of a severely imbalanced split.
+The process is repeated for every cross-validation run of the learning pipeline.

-The first challenge in training a machine learning model for our use-case was overcoming class imbalance.
+\paragraph{SMOTE:} The first challenge in training a machine learning model for our use-case was overcoming class imbalance.
 To overcome this issue, we use an artificial dataset up-sampling technique called Synthetic Minority Oversampling Technique (SMOTE) \cite{chawla2002smote}.
 The method uses random convex combinations of observed data points belonging to the minority class to synthesize the new data points, thereby populating the minority class with synthesized data that is relatively close in the feature space to the observed data \cite{bookimbalanced}.
 SMOTE has been used in earlier studies that develop machine learning classifiers for other clinical conditions such as oral cancer detection \cite{carnielli2018combining}, cell identification/classification \cite{xia2020machine}, and sepsis detection \cite{goh2021artificial} where the prevalence of the positive cases are low.
 Recent works have computationally shown that combining random undersampling of the majority class with minority class upsampling using SMOTE performs better than only using SMOTE on the minority class \cite{chawla2002smote}.
 In our case, we combine random undersampling of the majority class with upsampling for the minority class using SMOTE on to obtain a $25:75$ ratio of sepsis to non-sepsis data points on the dataset we use for training the model.

-We refer the reader to {Figure \ref{fig:UMAP_sepsis_nonsepsis} in the Appendix,} which shows a UMAP (Uniform Manifold Approximation and Projection \cite{mcinnes2018umap}) for a two-dimensional visualization of the data for sepsis and non-sepsis patients after the application of SMOTE.
-Given the highly heterogeneous nature of patient data, we follow the Cluster-then-Predict approach \cite{ClusterPredict} to maximize performance.
+We refer the reader to {Figure \ref{fig:UMAP_sepsis_nonsepsis} in the Supplemental Materials section,} which shows a UMAP (Uniform Manifold Approximation and Projection \cite{mcinnes2018umap}) for a two-dimensional visualization of the data for sepsis and non-sepsis patients after the application of SMOTE.

+\paragraph{Clustering:} Given the highly heterogeneous nature of patient data, we follow the Cluster-then-Predict approach \cite{ClusterPredict} to maximize performance.

 As the first step in our learning process, we resort to unsupervised $k$-means clustering methods to help us find trends in the data and understand which patient vitals contribute the most to sepsis diagnosis.
 In addition, clustering allows us to tailor our supervised learning methods by training a separate machine learning model for each cluster following the Cluster-then-Predict approach \cite{ClusterPredict} to maximize performance.
 Letting $n$ denote the number of points in our training dataset $\mathcal{X}^{\mathcal{D}}$, the $k$-means clustering gives us a mapping $h: \mathcal{X}^{\mathcal{D}} \mapsto \{1, \dots, k\}^n$ from our training dataset to a grouping of \textit{sub-patients} into clusters.
 This mapping $h$ groups \textit{sub-patients} with a similar feature space together.
 To choose the number of clusters $k$, we looked at two metrics; (i) the ``elbow'' of the mean-squared error curve; (ii) the maximum within cluster concentration as a function of the number of clusters.\footnote{That is, for a given number of clusters $k$, we computed the percentage of septic patients within each cluster and took the maximum overall $k$ clusters.}